M4rtine/flickr-justified-gallery/README.md

 ## Flickr Justified Gallery update
 Correction for a groop pool and tag using

-Correction for a better way to load user link on flickr
+Correction for a better way to load user link and thumbnails path on flickr

 Correction of not loading class process when there is not enough photos